 With kind support of the Eberhard-Schöck-Stiftung, Baden-Baden.

-In 2022 Viadrinicum will get back to an offline format, inviting representatives of academia, civil society and the arts to the German-Polish twin city Frankfurt (Oder)-Słubice.
+In 2022 Viadrinicum got back to an offline format, inviting representatives of academia, civil society and the arts to the German-Polish twin city Frankfurt (Oder)-Słubice.

-Overshadowed by Russia’s full-scale invasion of Ukraine, this year’s edition will be devoted to the role of university as a societal actor, especially in times of war, with an emphasis on its capacity to provide social imaginaries for better futures.
-The project is designed to give students, civil society activists and cultural workers an opportunity to reflect in practical and theoretical terms on the questions of rebuilding Ukrainian cities and thus to counteract the common feeling of futurelessness created by the war.
-In this regard, the image of a university in ruins is simultaneously a part of a concrete war reality – our partner university in Kharkiv has been partially destroyed by the missile attacks of the Russian army – and a metaphor of an institution that might have lost one of its foundational functions as a crucible for social universality.
+Overshadowed by Russia’s full-scale invasion of Ukraine, 2022 edition was devoted to the role of university as a societal actor, especially in times of war, with an emphasis on its capacity to provide social imaginaries for better futures.
+The project was designed to give students, civil society activists and cultural workers an opportunity to reflect in practical and theoretical terms on the questions of rebuilding Ukrainian cities and thus to counteract the common feeling of futurelessness created by the war.
+In this regard, the image of a university in ruins is simultaneously a part of a concrete war reality – our partner university in Kharkiv was partially destroyed by the missile attacks of the Russian army – and a metaphor of an institution that might have lost one of its foundational functions as a crucible for social universality.

-This year Viadrinicum will be combined with an urban intervention, which will start with engaging local communities already in the beginning of August.
+In 2022 Viadrinicum was combined with an urban intervention, which started with engaging local communities already in the beginning of August.

 A collaboration of: